Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/03a_Import.md

   Date and time of the last modification.
 This information is only displayed for files.

 - *Owner*
-  Username and of the owner.
+  Username of the owner.

 - [CLOSE]
-  Click this button to close the window.
+  Click this button to close the *Select file* window.

 - [OPEN]
   Click this button to open the selected file.